explainers-by-googlers/cross-origin-storage/README.md

 ##### Key points

 - **Unrelated sites:** The two sites belong to different origins and do not share any context, ensuring the example demonstrates cross-origin capabilities.
-- **Human-readable names:** Each site assigns its own human-readable name, localized to the user's context.
+- **Human-readable descriptions:** Each site assigns its own human-readable description, localized to the user's context.
 The name isn't shared across origins.
 - **Cross-origin sharing:** Despite the different names and origins, the file is securely identified by its hash, demonstrating the API's ability to facilitate cross-origin file storage and retrieval.

 ## Detailed design discussion